Causal Representation Learning from Network Data: Introduction

 Discovering the causal factors underlying data and how they influence each other is a key challenge in machine learning.
 Early disentangled representation learning methods have aimed to learn latent features that correspond to distinct generative factors, typically assuming that these factors are statistically independent~\cite{higgins2018towards,kumar2017variational,higgins2017beta}.
 However, this assumption rarely holds in real-world scenarios, where generative factors often exhibit intricate dependencies.
 This realization has led to causal disentanglement approaches, which relax the independence assumption by modeling latent factors as nodes in a causal graph that can influence each other, i.e.~the structural causal model (SCM).
 Recent works have begun learning such causal representations from data, for instance, by integrating SCM constraints into variational autoencoders (VAEs)~\cite{yang2021causalvae,zhang2023identifiability}.
 These methods show that with appropriate data (including interventions) and assumptions, one can recover the latent causal model up to equivalence and predict intervention outcomes.
 Notably,~\citet{zhang2023identifiability} prove that even when the true causal variables are unobserved, a combination of observational and interventional data is sufficient to identify the latent causal directed acyclic graph (DAG) up to permutations of equivalent factors and to accurately extrapolate to novel interventions.
 Such progress provides a foundation for causal representation learning in complex settings.

-While causal disentanglement has advanced for i.i.d. data, many real-world data come in the form of network data with rich relational structure among the entities.
-Examples include social networks, where users are connected by friendships and hidden traits may influence their behaviors, and biological networks, where genes or proteins may interact via unobserved regulatory factors.
-In such cases, the observed variables $\mathbf{X}$ are nodes connected by various relations (e.g.,~friendship, genetic interactions) and there may exist additional nodes $\mathbf{H}$ (e.g.,~communities, biological pathways) that group the nodes and mediate these relations.
-However, existing causal representation learning methods largely ignore relational structure.
-They typically assume a flat data distribution and do not exploit known links between the entities.
-Conversely, graph-based inference methods in the literature often assume that the causal graph is fully/partially known~\cite{feng2023concept,sanchez2021vaca} or consider only observable interventions on known nodes~\cite{khemakhem2021causal}.
-This leaves a significant gap: There is no general framework to learn a latent causal model from data that is relational nor can handle the realistic setting where the intervened variables are latent and unknown.
+While causal disentanglement has advanced for data represented as flat feature vectors, many real-world scientific datasets exhibit rich relational structure among the observed entities.
+Examples include social networks, where users are connected by friendships and hidden traits may influence their behaviors, and biological networks, where genes or proteins may interact via unobserved regulatory factors. \jifan{In these settings, the observed variables are associated with rich relational context, including links among measured entities (e.g., friendship ties, genetic interactions) and higher-level structure (e.g., communities, biological pathways).
+While such structured information may be informative of latent causal factors, existing causal representation learning methods largely ignore it.} Conversely, graph-based inference methods often assume that the causal graph is fully or partially known~\cite{feng2023concept,sanchez2021vaca}, or consider only observable interventions on known nodes~\cite{khemakhem2021causal}.
+This leaves a gap for learning latent causal structure and intervention effects while exploiting an observed context network among measured entities.